aryanagarkar/MathGame/UnityGame/UnityGameReadme.md

 You need to have the unity editor installed.

-Unity is supported on these platforms : Android, iOS, Linux, macOs and windows, webgl and unity web player
+Unity is supported on these platforms : Android, iOS, Linux, macOs, windows, webgl and unity web player

 Unity download link: https://unity3d.com/get-unity/download